 Castor also served three terms on the Democratic House Steering and Policy Committee, which assigns fellow party members to other House committees and considers policy direction for the House Democratic Caucus.

 Before her election to Congress, Castor served as a Hillsborough County Commissioner and chair of the Hillsborough County Environmental Protection Commission.
+As County Commissioner in 2005, she was the sole vote against a gay pride ban; this ban was finally repealed unanimously by the Hillsborough County Commission in 2013.
 In 2005, Castor was named as the Tampa Bay Business Journal's Woman of the Year in government.

 Castor is a graduate of Tampa’s Chamberlain High School, Emory University and Florida State University College of Law.
 Castor and her husband have two daughters.
 She is the daughter of former Hillsborough County Judge Don Castor and former University of South Florida President and statewide-elected Education Commissioner Betty Castor.
 She is the former President of the Florida Association of Women Lawyers and partner in a statewide law firm.